foustadhikary/dsa-questions/README.md

 Solved Problems
 Arrays

-Problem 1: Description
-Problem 2: Description
-...
-Linked Lists

-Problem 1: Description
-Problem 2: Description
-...
-Trees

-Problem 1: Description
-Problem 2: Description
-...
-Graphs

-Problem 1: Description
-Problem 2: Description
-...
-Languages and Tools
+# Languages and Tools
 C++: Primary language used for solving problems.
 Git: Version control.
 IDE: Visual Studio Code, CLion, or any other C++ IDE.
-How to Use
+# How to Use
 Clone the repository:

 bash